 The New Jersey Vase with Violets

-The final two New Jersey pieces are definitely reissues or variants of former releases.
+The final two (?)
+New Jersey pieces were also reissues or variants of former releases.

 The eagle has an indirect connection with New Jersey in that its population of bald eagles had been pushed to the brink of extinction by the early 1970s.
 The state’s Fish and Wildlife Commission, together with various conservation groups, worked tirelessly to rebuild the eagle population for the next 40 years until as of last year there were more than 170 nests recorded.